-Figure 2-1 Fixed Route To Address Reflects Administrator's Knowledge
+Figure 1-7 Fixed Route To Address Reflects Administrator's Knowledge

-2.3 Why Dynamic Routing Is Necessary
+115 Why Dynamic Routing Is Necessary

-The network shown in the Figure adapts differently to topology changes depending on whether it uses statically or dynamically configured routing information.
+The network shown in the Figure adapts differently to topology changes depending on the statically or dynamically configured routing information.

-Static routing allows routers to properly route a packet from network to network based on configured information.
-The router refers to its routing table and follows the static knowledge residing there to relay the packet to Router D. Router D does the same, and relays the packet to Router C. Router C delivers the packet to the destination host.
+Static routing allows routers to properly route a packet from network to network based on figured information.
+The router refers to its routing table and follows the static knowledge ending there to relay the packet to Router D. Router D does the same, and relays the packet to Router C. Router C delivers the packet to the destination host.

-If the path between Router A and Router D fails, Router A will not be able to relay the packet to Router D using that static route.
-Until Router A is manually reconfigured to relay packets by way of Router B, communication with the destination network is impossible.
+Router D using that static route.
+Until Router A is manually reconfigured to relay packets of Router B, communication with the destination network is impossible.

 Dynamic routing offers more flexibility.
-According to the routing table generated by Router A, a packet can reach its destination over the preferred route through Router D. However, a second path to the destination is available by way of Router B. When Router A recognizes that the link to Router D is down, it adjusts its routing table, making the path through Router B the preferred path to the destination.
-The routers continue sending packets over this link
+According to the routing table generated by Router A, a packet can reach its destination over the preferred route through Router D. ever, a second path to the destination is available by way of Router B. When Router A englises that the link to Router D is down, it adjusts its routing table, making the path english Router B the preferred path to the destination.
+The routers continue sending packets this link

-When the path between Routers A and D is restored to service, Router A can once again change its routing table to indicate a preference for the counterclockwise path through Routers D and C to the destination network.
-Dynamic routing protocols can also direct traffic from the same session over different paths in a network for better performance.
-This is known as loadsharing.
+When the path between Routers A and D is restored to service, Router A can once again be its routing table to indicate a preference for the counterclockwise path through Routers C to the destination network.
+Dynamic routing protocols can also direct traffic from the session over different paths in a network for better performance.
+This is known as constraints.

-2.4 Dynamic Routing Operations
+116 Dynamic Routing Operations